-(d) for a Class D facility —$6 200.
+(d) for a Class D facility — $6 330.

 [Schedule 3 amended in Gazette 16 Jun 2009 p.
-2195.]
+2195; 25 Jun 2010 p.
+2875.]

 Schedule 4 — Procedures to be included in safety management system

 [r.
 24]

 1. Organisation and personnel

 The procedures for ensuring that each employee who fills an employee position to which a task is allocated under the safety management system has the necessary skills and knowledge to undertake all tasks for which he or she has responsibility under the safety management system.